 Homestead is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 69,523 people and 20 constituent neighborhoods, Homestead is the 42nd largest community in Florida.
 There's nothing like the smell of a brand new house, and in Homestead, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Homestead, and putting down their money on brand new construction.
 Homestead’s real estate is, on average, some of the newest in the nation.
 Homestead does seem to be experiencing an influx of affluent people, because the median household income is $47,508.00.

-Homestead is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Homestead is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Homestead who work in office and administrative support (12.42%), maintenance occupations (10.79%), and sales jobs (10.49%).
+Unlike some cities, Homestead isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Homestead are a mix of both white- and blue-collar jobs.
+Overall, Homestead is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Homestead who work in sales jobs (11.90%), office and administrative support (11.65%), and management occupations (7.74%).